y3owk1n/tool-resolver.nvim/README.md

 - Lightweight, dependency-free

 > [!NOTE]
-> This plugin only supports node projects at this moment, as the detection are hard-coded to work with `node_modules/.bin/<tool>`.
+> This plugin currently only supports node projects, feel free to contribute for more language resolvers if this plugin interests you.

 ## 🧠 How It Works

 When resolving a tool (e.g. `biome`), this plugin:

 1. Starts at the file's directory
-2. Traverses upward to find the nearest executable at `node_modules/.bin/biome`
+2. Traverses upward to find the nearest executable based on configured type, for `node` it will be at `node_modules/.bin/biome`
 3. If none is found, tries the same logic from `vim.fn.getcwd()` (monorepo root fallback)
 4. If still not found, falls back to the fallbacks tool name specified in configuration or the global tool name (e.g. "biome")